 - For several days after exposure, the skin may itch, swell, blister, and peel.
 Some sufferers develop welts or rashes.

 - Skin peeling can occur several days later after a sun rash develops and is a sign of healing and rebuilding of skin.

 More subtle exposures to the sun may not have any obvious immediate symptoms such as the ones listed above.
-Most sunburns are mild causing only skin redness, pain, and irritation due to involvement of the outer layer of skin (first degree burn).
+Most sunburns are mild causing only skin redness, pain, and irritation or possibly a rash due to involvement of the outer layer of skin (first degree burn).
 This type of burn may be painful to touch.